brennv/openshiftv3-training/beta-4-setup.md

                -s sub "(objectclass=*)" -w redhat \
                -h `osc get services | grep openldap-example-service | awk '{print $4}'`

-You should see ldif output that shows the example.com users.
+You should see ldif output that shows the paas.it users.

 ### Creating the Basic Auth service